Summer Research Experiences for Undergraduate Students

-Notre Dame has many opportunities for promising undergraduate students to broaden their research skills with world-class faculty and to experience our campus in advance of applying for graduate studies.
+Notre Dame has many opportunities for promising undergraduate students to broaden their research skills in a range of disciplines with world-class faculty before applying for graduate studies (see the table below).

-- Assistance with fellowship applications to NSF, NIH, and more
+- Specialized assistance with grant and fellowship applications to NSF, NIH, Fulbright, and more

 Summer Research Opportunities Program (SROP) Info Session and Q&A: